PushpMicrosoft123/Cosmos-Migration/README.md

-Cosmos data migration project aims to support legacy data by solving migration challenges that can occur due to non-schema(NoSQL) nature of Document DB.
-It provides smooth and automated way of updating legacy documents in NoNSQL database (currently supported Cosmos DocumentDB).
+Cosmos document DB migration aims to support legacy data by solving migration challenges that can occur due to non-schema nature of Document DB.
+It provides smooth and automated way of updating legacy documents in NoSQL database (currently supported Cosmos DocumentDB).

 # Description
 Project consists of multiple powershell scripts, each responsible for one specific operation, and together they form a pipeline of tasks to complete migration.